kevinkk525/pysmartnode/README.md

 ### ESP8266

 This works pretty well, version >3.0 has even more stable code but sadly also a huge RAM requirement.
-This leaves the ESP8266 on version 3.4. with only ~5kB RAM without any active modules apart from the base modules like mqtt.
-This is obviously not much and I would be happy about every pull request making the base code more RAM efficient.
-However this is still enough to run the components I2C, HTU21D, easyGPIO and still have ~3kB of RAM left which is enough for a few additional small components.
+With version 3.4 it was still possible to run this project with an activated filesystem and have a few components.
-An even better solution is to disable the filesystem if you don't need it, as this gives ~4kB of RAM.
-*These numbers have to be updated*
+Sadly version 3.8. is unusable if the filesystem is activated.
+I will work on a solution and clean up the code to free more RAM.

+However if you disable the filesystem, this frees up more than 4kB of RAM.
-Update 2018-06-22: With a little tweaking I am able to run I2C, HTU21D, Buzzer, LED, RAM publishing, a debug component without a filesystem and still have 5kB of RAM available.
+With this I am able to run I2C, HTU21D, Buzzer, LED, RAM publishing, a debug component and still have 5kB of RAM available, which is enough for a few more components.

 ### ESP32